Forestry and Wildlife

 How do you manage a forest when the data you have doesn’t relate to trees?

 See the Forest for the Trees with M.App Enterprise

 Trees are a thing in Klagenfurt.
 Located in southern Austria, the city of Klagenfurt is home to around 100,000 human inhabitants and seven times as many trees.

 Mapping Coastal Wetlands on the Hiawatha National Forest Using UAS Imagery

-A graduate student at the Michigan Technological University is using Hexagon technology to protect and manage native wetlands along the shoreline of the North American Great Lakes.
+A graduate student at Michigan Technological University is using Hexagon technology to protect and manage native wetlands along the shoreline of the north american Great Lakes.